SmithWillSuffice/ohanga-pai/content/blog/19_europonzi.md

 would somehow over time force a political union.

 Well, they might almost have that correct, but it's an unstable game.
-Greece came very close to a Grexit, and th Brits had Charles Goodhart advising against going into the eurozone fro the very beginning.
-(There was no need for Brexit, sine the UK was always monetarily sovereign.)
+Greece came very close to a Grexit, and the Brits had Charles Goodhart advising against going into the eurozone from the very beginning.
+(There was no need for Brexit, since the UK was always monetarily sovereign.)